Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 2. Navigate to the live site's admin and go to "Sites"

-3. Set the "Domain name" and "Display name" as approrpiate
+3. Set the "Domain name" and "Display name" as appropriate

 4. Commit all changes

 	```
 	git add .
-	git commit -m ‘Email set up’
+	git commit -m ‘Created Email set up’
 	git push
 	```

-5. Test by creating a new account and verifiying email reception.
+5. Test by creating a new account and verifying email reception.
 Click the verification link in the email to verify the account and then log in

 # Cloning